-This is our financial audit report on the consolidated financial statements of the Montana State University (MSU) for the two fiscal years ended June 30, 2016.
-During our audit, we reviewed financial records related to MSU's compensation and benefits, student financial aid, tuition and fees, grants and contracts, as well as other account balances and transaction cycles.
+This is our financial audit report on the consolidated financial statements of the Montana State University (MSU) for the fiscal year ended June 30, 2017, with comparative information for the fiscal year ended June 30, 2016.
+During our audit, we reviewed financial records related to MSU's compensation and benefits, student financial aid, tuition and fees, capital grants and contributions revenues, grants and contracts expenditures, as well as other account balances and transaction cycles.
 The report does not contain any recommendations to MSU, and we have issued an unmodified opinion on the financial statements which means you can rely on the information reported on the financial statements.